What are biomass boilers?

-Whilst biomass heating systems will cost more than the equivalent fossil fuel boiler, there are significant financial benefits by opting for biomass with a typical installation seeing a long term return on investment of around 20% for 20 years.
+Whilst biomass heating systems will cost more than the equivalent fossil fuel boiler, there are significant financial benefits by opting for biomass with a typical installation seeing return on investment of around 20% for 20 years.
+The cost of a fully installed biomass system can vary depending on a number things.
+We have produced a news article titled "How much does a biomass boiler cost?" which goes into this area in more detail.

 Commercial biomass boiler systems are capable of burning a range of fuels such as wood chip, wood pellet, logs, grains, straw and miscanthus.
 By switching to a biomass boiler from a fossil fuel source such as oil, you could expect to see fuel savings from anywhere between 30% to 50%, or even up to 80% if biomass is replacing electric for heating.